Skip to content

 Environmental values

 The Broken River retains one of the best examples of healthy in-stream vegetation in a lowland river in the region.
 A range of native submerged and emergent plant species, including eelgrass, common reed and water ribbons, populate the bed and margins of the river.
 These plants provide habitat for a range of animals, including small- and large-bodied native fish.
-Murray cod, Macquarie perch, golden perch, silver perch, river blackfish, mountain galaxias, southern pygmy perch and Murray- Darling rainbowfish all occur in the Broken River.
+Murray cod, Macquarie perch, golden perch, silver perch, river blackfish, mountain galaxias, southern pygmy perch and Murray-Darling rainbowfish all occur in the Broken River.
 The river also supports a large platypus population.

-Both the Broken River and upper Broken Creek are listed in the Directory of Important Wetlands in Australia.
+The Broken River and upper Broken Creek are listed in the Directory of Important Wetlands in Australia.

 Traditional Owner cultural values and uses